OstrichEgg/AcedCakeGaming/README.md

 --------------------------------------------
 We haven't decided what tools to use for building the game, and the roles might need to be defined to greater level of granularity.
 A lot of these issues will be decided once we have an initial team.
 Contributors will have the ability to modify this repository; this includes being able to upload additional documents, code, art, etc.

+We could probably use multiple people for each position, so don't be afraid to apply if you see one or more people already occupying one.

 Contributors (by role):
 * 1.1.
-Business
+Business -
 * 1.2.
-Game Design
+Game Design -
 * 1.3.
-Graphics
+Graphics -
 * 1.4.
-Programming
+Programming - DiEvAl (z-diomidov@yandex.ru), ...
 * 1.5.
-Project Organization - OstrichEgg (saturnalia@bitmessage.ch)
+Project Organization - OstrichEgg (saturnalia@bitmessage.ch), ...
 * 1.6.
-Sound & Music
+Sound & Music -
 * 1.7.
-Testing
+Testing -

 Role Descriptions:
 * 1.8.
 Business - Promotion, hosting, distribution, tracking expenses/profits (if any)